Browbone/first-repo/README.md

 This is my first README.md file in this course.
 Simeon wrote this.
-Fun!!!!
+Actually this is not fun, it's amazing!!!
 Now, Rodrigo, the master, has added a new line to this file.
 Funnnnnnn!